Shyri/MaterialToolbar/README.md

 ```

-In your fragment you have to implement MaterialToolbarSupplier only if you want to have your custom Toolbar layout.
+You have to implement MaterialToolbarSupplier only in the fragments that will provide custom Toolbar layout.
+In the onCreateView method you must inflate the **MaterialToolbarContent** providing a layout.
+Note you can have different layouts, for example one for portrait and other for landscape.
+Here you can also instantiate views of your **MaterialToolbarContent**

 ```java